sjbar03/NeetCode150/LinkedList/deepcopy.md

 list, and each pointer has to point to the correct node.
 We cannot simply create all new nodes.
 ## Approach
-We tackle this problem in three loops over the nodes.
+We tackle this problem in two loops over the nodes.
 1. On the first loop, we create a copy of the nodes and place them into an array.
-We leave the next pointer and the random pointer as none for now.
+We leave the the random pointer as none for now.
-2. The second loop attaches the nodes, filling in the next pointers.
-3. The third loop finds the index of the random pointer for each node in the original array, then links the corresponding node in the new array to the new node.
+2. The second loop finds the index of the random pointer for each node in the original array, then links the corresponding node in the new array to the new node.
 This ensures no duplicate nodes are created and the deep copy has the same wiring as the original.